 I’m a fan of Marvel’s Cinematic Universe (MCU).
 I think Disney and Marvel have done a great job releasing some great films that capture the imagination of viewers of all ages.

 Some of the films are better than others.
 Some of them probably shouldn’t have been made at all.

-Here’s how I rank all of the MCU films, so far:
+Here’s how I rank all of the MCU films, to date:

 1. Guardians of the Galaxy

 Guardians of the Galaxy is far from a perfect film but Marvel gave James Gunn the freedom he needed to direct a fantastic movie.
 It broke out of the “Marvel Mold” and made going to see a superhero movie fun again.